rackerlabs/rackspace-how-to/content/cloud-databases/cloud-databases-developer-resources-and-how-to-articles.md

 The Rackspace [Support
-network](/how-to/) provides how-to articles, code samples, security best practices, and hundreds of tips for getting the most out of your Rackspace Cloud Databases.
+network](/how-to/) provides how-to articles, code samples, security best practices, and hundreds of tips for getting the most out of your Cloud Databases.

 ### Documentation and bindings